ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-6.md

 The sequence matters: semantics → simulation → parallelism → selection.
 Each stage builds guardrails that prevent tools from becoming a centralized “brain” and keeps the Domain DAG as the unit of change.

+For related reading on application-centric infrastructure that complements this methodology, check our Embracing series:
+- <a href="/articles/embracing-application-centric-infrastructure-cloud-1">Embracing Application-Centric Infrastructure in the Cloud 1</a>
+- <a href="/articles/embracing-application-centric-infrastructure-cloud-2">Embracing Application-Centric Infrastructure in the Cloud 2</a>
+- <a href="/articles/implementing-application-centricity-declarative-contracts">Implementing Application-Centricity Part 3</a>

 ***

 ## 1) Semantic abstraction first: make the “first cut” explicit